FORWRDFORWRDHQ

 Why pros do it: This drill forces you to feel what your opponent is doing rather than just react to it.
 You develop the touch and court sense that separate good players from great ones.

 What it builds: Tactical patience and shot selection discipline.
-Recreational players often rush to end points with aggressive shots.
+Recreational players often Rush to end points with aggressive shots.
 This drill teaches you to probe for weaknesses systematically.

 The recreational gap: Weekend players practice shots in isolation — forehands, then backhands, then volleys.
 They never learn to read and respond to their opponent's rhythm and patterns.